kevin-ch-day/DroidHarvester/README.md

 ## Device selection

-Scripts auto-detect the first attached device and trim any stray whitespace or carriage returns from the serial number.
+DroidHarvester auto-detects a single connected device and normalizes the serial (stripping spaces and carriage returns).
 Override detection with `DEV=<serial>`.

-If multiple devices are connected, set `DEV` explicitly or use the interactive menu in `run.sh`.
-When a device shows as `unauthorized` or `offline`, run:
+If multiple devices are attached, set `DEV` or use the interactive menu in `run.sh` to choose one.

+If ADB reports the device as `unauthorized` or `offline`, run:

 ```
 adb kill-server
 adb devices    # accept the RSA prompt on the device
 ```

+## Pull limitations

+Retail builds often block direct pulls from `/data/app`.
+The tools try a fallback copy to `/data/local/tmp`; if that also fails you'll see a `Permission denied` message, but the session continues and still produces a report.